-Having incorporated mitigation measures, it is concluded that the Draft Killaloe-Ballina Town Enhancement and Mobility Plan 2021 is not foreseen to give rise to any adverse effects on the integrity of European Sites, alone or in combination with other plans or projects24.
+Having incorporated mitigation measures, it is concluded that the Killaloe-Ballina Town Enhancement and Mobility Plan 2021 to be endorsed27 is not foreseen to give rise to any adverse effects on the integrity of European Sites, alone or in combination with other plans or projects28.
 This evaluation is made in view of the conservation objectives of the habitats or species, for which these sites have been designated.